Crangon septemspinosa: Temperatures on Population Growth

 Sand shrimps eggs hatch when the water temperatures are optimal in temperature (Modlin, 1976).
 Temperatures play a crucial factor as it not only determines the length of larval life, but also the species' growth in differing habitats.
 The populations within the Gulf of Maine suggest that shrimp hatched in warmer season experience faster rates of growth (0.42 - 1.25 mm/week) than those hatched in a colder season (0.31 - 0.83 mm/week).
-However, in places like Rhode Island, where summer averages about 20 °C, growth rates are reported to be as much as four times higher than in Delaware Bay, where summer averages about 27° instead.
+However, in places like Rhode Island, where summer averages about 20°C, growth rates are reported to be as much as four times higher than in Delaware Bay, where summer averages about 27° instead.
 This implies that optimal temperature may vary depending on the habitat.

 Diets and Feeding Habits

 In nature, sand shrimp's primary diets consist of mostly organic debris and decaying organic matter.
 They have an incredibly versatile diet that utilizes a variety of foods.
-However, they have a preference that includes brine shrimp, clam, and hard-boiled egg or Baker's yeast—although it's mostly animal tissues of marine origins—and grow best on these diets.
+However, they have a preference that includes brine shrimp, clam and eggs.
+They mainly prefer animal tissue but can survive on other things as well.